tigera/docs/calico-enterprise/threat/security-anomalies.mdx

 The {{site.prodname}} anomaly detection engine analyzes patterns and alerts on potential threats and issues such as:

-- **Security issues** - threats like DGA, recommaissance threats like IP sweep, but also issues with servers that can affect daily operations.
+- **Security issues** - threats like DGA, reconnaissance threats like IP sweep, but also issues with servers that can affect daily operations.

 - **Performance issues** - spikes in data transmission, and anomalous degradation in network communication that may impact application workloads.